AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 But it also reveals the next problem.

-Because every time a new AI usage right is granted, two things happen at once.
+Every time a new AI usage right is granted, two things happen at once.

 The boundary of permitted use expands.